kellyho9021/ngan-ngan/web/README.md

 ### DB
 1. Create tables to keep track the users and devices
 2. Enable connection pooling on the Tomcat server
+3. Change current timezone from UTC to PDT, allow servlet to keep track of the sampling data along with its time.